DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Dialogue Types
 There are now three types of dialogue interactions:
 - **Static Dialogue Interactions** - These are the dialogue interactions that we've always had.
 The player walks up to a portal (or some other object that activates dialogue) and presses the interact button to start the dialogue interaction.
 These are mainly for the shop and upgrade room.
-- **Dynamic Dialogue Interactions** - These dialogue interactions spawn randomly after clearing a room.
-The chance of one spawning is based on how many rooms it's been since the last dynamic dialogue interaction.
-These are mainly for flavor and world-building.
+- **Dynamic Dialogue Interactions** - These dialogue interactions automatically open the dialogue UI without the player having